hrissan/crablib/README.md

 For other projects, limit were also customized directly in crab sources, with some tweaks.

-During HTTP server redesign those simple checks were removed.
+During HTTP server redesign, some of those simple checks were removed.

-Now the aim is to make the server memory-bound (so you can instruct it to use no more than approximately 500MB of memory), with customization of other limits.
+Now the limits are slowly added back again, with goal to limit total memory used by the server (500 MB for example), with customization of this and other limits.

 In regards to connections left behind by clients without FIN, there were experiments with both application-level timeouts and TCP keep-alives.